K3 ULTRA

 Medical Check-ups Before Participation in

-In order to ensure the safety and health of all participants, K3 ULTRA is introducing a mandatory pre-race medical check-up as a condition for participation.
+To ensure the safety and well-being of all participants, the pre-race medical check-up remains a mandatory requirement for K3 ULTRA in 2026.

 K3 ULTRA